lmvdz/polling-account-fetcher/README.md

 ### How it works

 Depending on if you are using a anchor program or a custom decoding function you can add a public key to the accounts map via the provided `addProgram` or `addConstrucAccount` methods.
+For example PythNetwork's javascript client doesn't use an Anchor Program/IDL, but does provide a function to decode the PythPriceData.
 The PollingAccountFetcher constructor takes two parameters: `frequency` ( in milliseconds ) and `requestsPerSecond`
 The `PollingAccountFetcher.fetch()` is called by `setInterval(() => {}, frequency)`
 Once all the data is returned, the pollingAccountFetcher will parse each returned account data and send the data back through the AccountToPoll's `onFetch(data: any) => void` callback